dojo/docs/developer/design/loader.rst

 API applications, and constructs a "built" module on-the-fly.

 Note that the cross-domain loader goes in and out of cross-domain mode.
-As long as only local modules are being loaded, it operates just like the normal legacy synchronous loader.
-But once a single resource is dojo.require'd that exists cross-domain, the loader immediately gives up on loading any other modules synchronously (all currently executing modules are guaranteed to have any subsequent dojo.require applications NOT execute synchronously) and loads everything as if it had been built.
+As long as only local modules are being loaded, it operates just like the normal synchronous loader.
+But once a single resource is dojo.require'd that exists cross-domain, the loader immediately gives up on loading any other modules synchronously (all currently executing modules are guaranteed to have any subsequent dojo.require applications *not* execute synchronously) and loads everything as if it had been built.

-The legacy loader also includes the functions dojo.loadInit, dojo.requireIf, and dojo.requireAfterIf; dojo.requireIf and
+The legacy loader also includes the functions dojo.platformRequire, dojo.loadInit, dojo.requireIf, and dojo.requireAfterIf; dojo.requireIf and dojo.requireAfterIf are identical--they reference the same
-dojo.requireAfterIf are identical--they reference the same function. dojo.loadInit is intended to sniff the environment and set some global variables that the condition in dojo.requireIf then references to decide whether or not to load a particular module.
+function. dojo.loadInit is intended to sniff the environment and set some global variables that the condition in dojo.requireIf then references to decide whether or not to load a particular module.
 The canonical use case is dojox.gfx in v1.6-:

 .. code-block :: javascript